danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-02-mocking-with-mockingkit.md

 printer.hasInvoked(printer.printRef, numberOfTimes: 2)  // => false
 ```

-MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked or not, how many times, with what arguments, what it returned etc. Since `print` has no return value, this information is not available in this case.
+MockingKit has a bunch of handly inspection alternatives, like checking if a function has been invoked or not, how many times, with what arguments, what it returned, etc.

 ### Registering return values